wyldclaw/betterworldmap-addons/addons/BetterWorldMap_Dragonflight/README.md

 * Patch 10.1.5 - Zaralek Cavern
 * Patch 10.2.0 - Emerald Dream

-This addon adds information to the Kalimdor map for the following zones:
+This addon adds information to the Kalimdor map for the following zones (when a racing event is active):

 * Patch 10.1.5 - Ashenvale, Azshara, Desolace, Durotar, Felwood, Feralas, Silithus, Southern Barrens, Stonetalon Mountains, Thousand Needles, Un'Goro Crater, and Winterspring

-This addon adds information to the Eastern Kingdoms map for the following zones:
+This addon adds information to the Eastern Kingdoms map for the following zones (when a racing event is active):

 * Patch 10.1.7 - Badlands, Blasted Lands, The Cape of Stranglethorn, Dun Morogh, Deadwind Pass, Elwynn Forest, Eastern Plaguelands, Lock Modan, Redridge Mountains, Ruins of Gilneas, Searing Gorge, and Twilight Highlands

+This addon adds information to the Outland map for the following zones (when a racing event is active):

+* Patch 10.2.5 - Blade's Edge Mountains, Hellfire Penninsula, Nagrand, Netherstorm, Shadowmoon Valley, Terokkar Forest, and Zangarmarsh

 ### Dragon Isles